Canner/WrenAI/README.md

 ## 🤔 Why Wren AI?

-We focus on providing an open, secure, and reliable text-to-SQL solution for everyone.
+We focus on providing an open, secure, and reliable SQL AI Agent for everyone.

 ### 1. Turnkey Solution